-This year the best garden furniture is flying out of stores quicker than ever before - as you'll probably have discovered if you've been searching for the perfect patio set, best outdoor table and chairs, or a garden sofa for putting your feet up when the sun's out.
+This year the best garden furniture is flying out of stores quicker than ever before - as you'll probably have discovered if you've been searching for the perfect patio set, best outdoor table and chairs, or the ideal garden sofa for kicking back and relaxing when the sun's out.

-We've also included some of the best buys that have a short lead-time or are available to pre-order.
-We think these pieces are worth the wait, but if you need outdoor seating now, then make sure to check out our best garden furniture stock finder at the bottom of this page.
+We've also included some of the best garden furniture buys that have a short lead-time or are available to pre-order.
+We think these pieces are worth the wait, but if you need outdoor seating now, then make sure to check out our in-stock outdoor furniture finder after our main product selections.

 When the sun comes out we want to spend as much time as possible outdoors, so we think it's well worth making it as comfortable outdoors as in with the best garden furniture.

 A garden sofa is a brilliant way to enjoy some comfortable downtime on the patio or terrace, and this FSC certified teak wood corner sofa with rust-resistant aluminium frame and contemporary pale grey cushions is a great option.

 The Spirit outdoor sofa set from Homebase comes with a slatted wood-topped coffee table, but we also love the extra space for drinks and plates at the end of each sofa unit; perfect for laidback lounging.

 The squared design of the Camber garden sofa set from Furniture Village adds a contemporary feel to this otherwise timeless rattan garden lounge set.